michaelrsweet/rasterview/README.md

 Changes in v1.8 (Pending)
 -------------------------

+- Color picker mode now copies the hex RGB color to the clipboard.
 - Addressed a few warnings from LGTM.
 - Fixed macOS bundle information and now provide fat binaries for Intel and Apple Silicon.